coursier/coursier/doc/docs/other-version-selection.md

 org.scala-lang:scala-library:2.12.4:default
 ```

-That's provided the specific version lies in or below the interval.
+That's provided the specific version lies in the interval.
-If it doesn't, we get a conflict.
+If it's below, it's ignored.
+If it's above, we get a conflict.

 If we depend on `[1.0,2.0)` and `2.1`, we get a conflict.